ClassicPress/ClassicPress-APIs/v1-upgrade-generator/README.md

 ### Development

-The script runs on Python 2.7 and uses a [virtualenv](https://virtualenv.pypa.io/en/stable/) to isolate its dependencies from the rest of the system.
+The script runs on Python 3 and uses a [virtualenv](https://virtualenv.pypa.io/en/stable/) to isolate its dependencies from the rest of the system.

-Assuming that your system's default Python version is `2.7` or higher (but not `3.x` as the script is untested there), here is how to set up the development
+Assuming that your system's default Python version `3.x`, here is how to set up the development environment:
-environment:

 ```
 cd v1-upgrade-generator/